Skip to main content

 Humanitarian needs have never been higher in Syria.
 They need support more than ever.

 The needs are enormous and have already increased during the winter months, as displaced families are exposed to harsh conditions without proper protection.
-Children in Syria are in urgent need of food, shelter and other basic services, as well as psychosocial support to deal with the long lasting trauma.
+They are in urgent need of food, water, blankets, warm winter clothings, hygiene supplies and fuel for heating.

 Save the Children has been working in Syria since 2012, providing lifesaving assistance to children and their families.
 We are committed to continuing to support the lives and rights of children and families in Syria to help pave the way for a brighter, prosperous future.